k3jph/k3jph.github.io/honors/coat-of-arms.md

 of overcoming challenges to achieve one's rightful place, much like the mythical king.

-{% include figure.html image="house-kamon.svg" width="3"
-cap="Kamon adapted from the Crest" alt="Kamon adapted from the Crest" %}

 The crest features a martlet sable, a heraldic charge that holds rich symbolism within the realm of heraldry.
 Suggested by Count Gauci, the martlet's inclusion hints at a lineage likely connecting me to [Thomas